22 Hidden iPhone Hacks You Need to Start Using

-Add captions to photos and videos
+Add Captions to Photos and Videos

-Respond to single messages
+Respond to Single Messages

 Replying to specific messages is the new-and-improved way to clear up confusion on a chatty group thread.
 Tap and hold the message you want to respond to, select “Reply” in the menu of options, and then type and send your message.
 Now your reply has started a new thread inside the chat—and everyone is on the same page.

 While iPhone apps offer plenty of bells and whistles to improve our lives, you probably don’t use most of them regularly.
 Thankfully, you can now move your unused apps to Apple’s “App Library” on iOS 14.
 Simply tap “Remove App” from the app’s quick actions, then select “Move to App Library.”
-How many of these home improvement apps do you have?

 Good news: It is now possible to see your favorite widgets, like Weather, Reminders, or Apple News, at a glance.
 Just drag and drop widgets from the Today View onto your home screen, or add widgets from the home screen’s edit menu.

-Search the web without Safari
+Search the Web Without Safari

 There’s no need to open your Safari app to search for something online.
 Instead, swipe left to open your Search window, type in the search terms, and open the results directly from the page.
 If you have set your default web browser to Chrome or Firefox, you won’t need to use Safari at all.

-Get a faster charge
+Get a Faster Charge

 Do you have a low battery, but you’re short on time?
 For a faster way to top up, turn on Airplane Mode.
 Doing so will temporarily pause your phone’s background noise (such as random notifications and GPS roaming), which tends to drain the battery as it charges.
 The extra juice won’t be much, but a little can go a long way.
-Here’s another way to check if you’re draining your battery.

-Quickly launch a website
+Quickly Launch a Website

-To pull up a website in a hurry, here’s a shortcut: Type the web address into Safari, and then hold down the period icon on your phone’s keyboard to bring up a list of URL endings.
+To pull up a website in a hurry, here’s a shortcut: enter the web address into Safari, and then hold down the period icon on your phone’s keyboard to bring up a list of URL endings.
 Options range from the standard suffixes (.com, .net) to the more uncommon ones (.edu, .ie).

 Storage space is a hot commodity for the average iPhone user.
 To make the most of yours, hold down the “power” button, wait until you see the option to slide and power off your phone, and then hold down the “home” button.
 Doing so will clean out your phone’s RAM, which reduces the amount of space your apps might be taking up.

-Make the screen smaller
+Make the Screen Smaller